seqscope/NovaScope-exemplary-downstream-analysis/docs/index.md

     This feature facilitates the aggregation of spatial transcriptomics data at the cellular level based on histology files and supports the analysis of cell type clusters using the cell-indexed SGE.

 ## References
-For additional information, please refer to the following publications:
+For additional information, please refer to the following links:

 * [NovaScope Protocol Preprint](https://www.biorxiv.org/content/10.1101/2024.03.29.587285v1)
 * [NovaScope](https://seqscope.github.io/NovaScope/)